CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Introduction

 \section{Introduction}

 Video Language Models (VideoLMs) represent a major advancement in multi-modal AI~\cite{2023videochat,lin2023video,zhu2023languagebind,zhang2024videoinstructiontuningsynthetic,damonlpsg2025videollama3}, enhancing Vision Language Models (VLMs) with temporal reasoning that allows them to understand how visual narratives, objects, actions, and relationships evolve across video sequences.
-This enables a wide range of downstream applications, from more natural human-computer interaction~\cite{humanllm,Wang_2024} through video question-answering to robotics~\cite{kawaharazuka2025vlasurvey,ma2025surveyvisionlanguageactionmodelsembodied}, where agents must understand sequential actions~\cite{liu2025trivlatriplesystembasedunifiedvisionlanguageaction,yang2025egovlalearningvisionlanguageactionmodels}.
-Their importance extends beyond this technical capability: they represent a fundamental step toward AI systems that perceive and reason about the world more like humans do, processing information not as disconnected snapshots but as continuous, meaningful experiences.
-As video continues to dominate digital content, with platforms generating petabytes of video daily, models that can ``watch'' and understand video at scale~\cite{Achiam2023GPT4TR,comanici2025gemini,Qwen2.5-VL} become essential for the next generation of AI applications.
+This enables a wide range of downstream applications, from more natural human-computer interaction~\cite{humanllm} through video question-answering to robotics~\cite{kawaharazuka2025vlasurvey,ma2025surveyvisionlanguageactionmodelsembodied}, where agents must understand sequential actions~\cite{liu2025trivlatriplesystembasedunifiedvisionlanguageaction,yang2025egovlalearningvisionlanguageactionmodels}.
+Beyond these applications, VideoLMs represent a step toward AI systems that process visual information not as disconnected snapshots but as continuous, temporally coherent experiences.
+As video continues to dominate digital content, models that can ``watch'' and understand video at scale~\cite{Achiam2023GPT4TR,comanici2025gemini,Qwen2.5-VL} become essential for the next generation of AI applications.

-VideoLMs have a maximum context window limiting the amount of information that can be provided as input.
-This is not only a training artifact, but also related to hardware constraints, as larger context windows require linearly more memory and quadratic compute~\cite{shah2024flashattention}.
-To fit in the context window, existing VideoLMs select a subset of video frames as keyframes either through some hand-crafted heuristics (e.g., uniform temporal~\cite{reid2024gemini}) or learned methods (e.g., flexible frame selection~\cite{buch2025flexible}).
-In this setup, proprietary models with extended context lengths of up to 1 million tokens can take as input one hour of video at 1 FPS~\cite{reid2024gemini}.
-Open-source models~\cite{zhang2024videoinstructiontuningsynthetic} have a much smaller budget and generally sample a fixed number of frames (e.g., 64) regardless of video length.
-This is rather counterintuitive, as the information content naturally scales with video duration.
+However, realizing this vision remains challenging: VideoLMs have a maximum context window limiting the amount of information that can be provided as input.
+This is not only a training artifact, but also related to hardware constraints, as larger context windows require linearly more memory and quadratically more compute~\cite{shah2024flashattention}.
+To fit in the context window, existing VideoLMs select a subset of video frames as keyframes either through hand-crafted heuristics (e.g., uniform temporal sampling~\cite{reid2024gemini}) or learned methods (e.g., flexible frame selection~\cite{buch2025flexible} or token compression~\cite{llavascissor}).
+In this setup, proprietary models with extended context lengths of up to 1 million tokens can process one hour of video at 1 FPS~\cite{reid2024gemini}.
+Open-source models~\cite{zhang2024videoinstructiontuningsynthetic} have a much smaller budget and sample a fixed number of frames (e.g., $64$) regardless of video length.
+This is a severe limitation, as the information content naturally scales with video duration.